RSS

 Let’s say I ask for you to TRY to flare your nostrils.

-If you had flared your nostrils, you SUCEEDED in doing so.
+If you had flared your nostrils, you SUCCEEDED in doing so.
 You failed in TRYing.

 If you had not done so, you are not TRYing; you simply did not perform the action.